vladimir-chernykh/facestyle-gan/README.md

 I will download model weights for both **generator and discriminator** parts of the model.

 After that feel free to play with the [`Inference`](./notebooks/02_Inference.ipynb) notebook to see how the **inference** should be done on the trained models and what are the capabilities of the model.

+# Convert to Mobile iOS

+I also provide a code to convert the trained model to the Apple ML models format **mlmodel**.
+It allows to run the model on all the Apple devices running one of the following systems: iOS, OSX, watchOS, tvOS.
+It include **iPhone** and Macbook.

+[`ConversionToMobileIOS`](./notebooks/03_ConversionToMobileIOS.ipynb) shows how the models are converted.
+Please note that inference via *mlmodel* format (which is the part of the notebook) is possible only on Mac laptops/desktops.